-Some of Little Rascals‘ unsold puppies and breeding dogs which are no longer fit for purpose and of no monetary value might be fortunate enough to be passed to a certain East Midlands dog rescue, where Little Rascals‘ cast-offs are usually identified as ‘timid’, ‘frightened’ and/or ‘unsocialised’ and ‘ex breeders’.
+A number of Little Rascals‘ unsold puppies and breeding dogs which are no longer fit for purpose, and therefore of no monetary value, have been fortunate enough to be passed to an East Midlands dog rescue, where Little Rascals‘ cast-offs are often described as ‘ex breeders‘ ‘timid‘, ‘frightened‘ and/or ‘unsocialised‘.

-Other disposable puppies and dogs are not so lucky and, because there is no legal requirement for the proprietors of Little Rascals to inform any authority when a puppy or dog dies or is euthanised by them or their vet, no one knows how many dogs end their lives – or have their lives ended – on this puppy farm.
-So basically they can do what they like with unwanted and unsold ‘stock’, there is absolutely nothing to stop them.
+Other disposable puppies and dogs will not be so lucky – there is no legal requirement for the proprietors of Little Rascals to inform any authority when a puppy or dog dies or is euthanised by them or their vet.
+No one knows how many dogs end their lives – or have their lives ended – on this puppy farm.
+So basically they can do what they like with unwanted and unsold ‘stock‘, there is absolutely nothing to stop them.

-Some of Little Rascals‘ ex-breeding dogs which have been adopted from the East Midlands rescue are now in the care of dedicated, caring owners and they have come together on a private forum with the purpose of supporting one another on the very long, and often very sad, journey to rehabilitation of their rescued Little Rascals‘ ex breeding dogs.
+Some of Little Rascals‘ ex-breeding dogs adopted from the East Midlands rescue are now owned by dedicated, caring owners, and some have come together on a private forum with the purpose of supporting one another on the very long, and often very sad, journey to rehabilitation of their rescued Little Rascals‘ ex breeding dogs.

-Without exception, these dogs are in a very bad state of mental and physical health when they leave Little Rascals.
-The owners give harrowing and heart breaking accounts of how the dogs are afraid of everything that moves, unused to human touch, have never been walked on a lead.
-None of them have any of the life experiences a normal dog would have, and there are instances of ex-breeders being terrified of men, the stamping of feet and brooms.
+Without exception, these dogs are in a very bad state of mental and physical health when they arrive at the East Midlands rescue.
+Their new owners give harrowing and heart breaking accounts of how the dogs are afraid of everything that moves, are unused to human touch and have never been walked on a lead or socialised.
+None of them have any of the life experiences a normal dog would have, and there are instances of ex-breeders being terrified of men;, the stamping of feet and brooms.
 It doesn’t take much imagination to work out why.
 These are NOT isolated cases.